If you have been a continuous USFHP member since Sept. 30, 2012:

 To avoid penalties, you should sign up as soon as you are eligible, several months before your 65th birthday.
 Find out when and how to sign up at www.medicare.gov.

-As noted above, you may incur penalties and waiting periods if you don’t enroll as soon as you’re eligible.
-Plus, if you do not enroll, you will have to continue to pay enrollment fees and all copays for USFHP.
-These fees are set by the Department of Defense, and may increase from time to time.
+As noted above, if you delay enrolling once you become eligible for Medicare, you could face late-enrollment penalties and waiting periods.
+If you enroll in Medicare Part B, USFHP will waive your enrollment fees and copays (except prescriptions).
+These fees are imposed by the Department of Defense, and may increase from time to time.

 Which coverage do I use: USFHP or Medicare?

 If you enroll in Medicare, USFHP will still be your primary insurer and health care provider.
 You must receive all services through USFHP; you cannot use your Medicare coverage for any services covered by USFHP.
 A few services not covered by USFHP—such as chiropractic care and end-stage renal disease treatment—will be covered by Medicare.
+ChooseHealthy is a USFHP member program offering minimum discounts of 25% on noncovered specialty services, including chiropractic care, acupuncture and therapeutic massage.